openmobilityfoundation/curb-data-specification/CurbsAPI/README.md

 | `lat`<br/>`lng`<br/>`radius` | Numeric | If one of these parameters is specified, all three MUST be.
 Returns only Curb Zones that are within `radius` centimeters of the point identified by `lat`/`lng`.
 Curb Zones in the response MUST be ordered ascending by distance from the center point. |
 | `include_geometry` | `true`/`false` |  If the value is `false`, do not include the `geometry` field within the [Curb Zone](#curb-zone) feature object. |
 | `include_policies` | `true`/`false` | If the value is `false`, do not include the `policies` field within the response. |
- specifies a particular moment in time.
-If not present, defaults to the current time.
-The provider MAY choose not to return Curb Zone objects whose validity period does not include this time.
-This is also used for the timing of availability data (if supplied).
 | `time` | [Timestamp][ts] | Only Curb Zone objects whose validity period includes this time will be returned; availability data (if supplied) will be returned as of this time. |

 [Top][toc]